-- i) continuing professional development undertaken outside the school day; - ii) activities relating to the provision of initial teacher training as part of the ordinary conduct of the school; - iii) participation in out-of-school hours learning activity agreed between the teacher and the Headteacher; - iv) additional responsibilities and activities due to, or in respect of, the provision of services relating to the raising of educational standards to one or more additional schools.
+- i) continuing professional development undertaken outside the College day; - ii) activities relating to the provision of initial teacher training as part of the ordinary conduct of the College; - iii) participation in out-of-College hours learning activity agreed between the teacher and the Principal; - iv) additional responsibilities and activities due to, or in respect of, the provision of services relating to the raising of educational standards to one or more additional Colleges.

-16. OTHER PAYMENTS
+16. OTHER PAYMENTS AND EXTRA RESPONSIBILITIES